dave-kennedy/xml2json/README.md

 4. were slow, with the exception of [Stefan Goessner's](http://www.goessner.net/download/prj/jsonxml/) implementation as well as [Michael Schoeler's](http://www.xn--schler-dya.net/blog/oenskelister/michaels-onskeliste/) (which was based on Goessner's).
 Those methods were fast but had the annoyances listed above.
 This method is also highly optimized.

 5. used invalid symbols to identify attributes and text, such as an ampersand or a pound sign.
-This method uses the feminine ordinal (ª or alt166 on Windows) to identify attributes and the masculine ordinal (º or alt167 on Windows) to identify text, so there's no chance of them conflicting with other scripts.
+This method uses and underscore to identify attributes and text.

 I don't mean to suggest that other methods, such as those by Goessner or Schoeler, are bad.
 They just didn't work like I expected them to, so I created my own.